Tesfa-B/alx-low_level_programming/0x0E-structures_typedef/README.md

-This for Struct typedef tasks.
+This for all struct and typedef tasks.